Prachi-15/practicegit/README.md

 git add. : Add all the files (new or updated) together.

+Make .gitignore new file from github repossitory and set python and then pull it in local environment.

 git pull origin main: pull data from origin repository too local environment.

 .gitignore: